80-year-old Mick Jagger, Rolling Stones play NYC club gig to celebrate new album

 “Hackney Diamonds,” coming at a time many fans wondered if the Rolling Stones would ever bother again with new music, has been well received by critics, with many noting the crisp energy the band displayed.
 It’s out on Friday.

-That vigor was apparent at the performance in Manhattan’s Meatpacking district.
-Following an opening DJ set by Questlove, Jagger pranced and prowled a stage much smaller than he’s used to, one that a roadie prepared for him by sprinkling powder on the floor.
+That vigor was apparent at the performance in Manhattan’s Meatpacking District.
+Following an opening DJ set by Questlove, Jagger pranced and prowled a stage much smaller than he was used to, one that a roadie prepared for him by sprinkling powder on the floor.
 Now 80, he moved like a man half his age.
 His tongue wagged slightly as he caught his breath after another punk-inspired tune, “Bite My Head Off.”

 “You might be familiar with this one,” Jagger said before Richards began the opening riff to “Jumpin’ Jack Flash,” instantly trumping the thousands of bar band versions attempted in the 55 years since the song’s release.